scalameta/metals/website/blog/2022-01-11-aluminium.md

 This should work correctly for both Scala 2 and Scala 3, in which case it will try to maintain your coding style even if a block is needed.

-One important limitations is that this new code action doesn't allow extracting lambdas or partial functions, as this has the potential of breaking your code.
+One important limitation is that this new code action doesn't allow extracting lambdas or partial functions, as this has the potential of breaking your code.

 Currently, this works only in method parameters and Metals will try to choose